-The majority of hotels are losing out on a lot of business for one very simple reason: a poorly designed hotel website.
-From small bed and breakfasts to swanky boutique chains, few seem to have really mastered the art of intuitive hotel websites—which is a shame, since it’s the most important part of their direct booking channel.
+The majority of hotels are losing out on a lot of business for one very simple reason: their hotel website is poorly designed.
+It isn’t optimized.
+It isn’t converting interested travelers into confirmed guests.
+From small bed and breakfasts to swanky boutique chains, few seem to have really mastered the art of intuitive hotel websites—which is a shame, since it’s the most important part of their direct conversion funnel.

 Get noticed with large, high-quality images that take the viewer’s breath away.
 Of all the hotel websites on this list, Cap Rocat has perhaps the most stunning digital curb appeal.